 I already have a dog at home.
 Can I bring him to meet the dog that I want to adopt?

 Absolutely!
 We strongly encourage “meet-and-greets” where you bring your resident dog to meet the dog you plan to adopt.
 An adoption counselor will assist you with the dog-to-dog introduction.
 Your dog MUST be up-to-date on immunizations before we can allow an introduction with one of our adoptable pets.
 Unfortunately, we cannot do any off-site “meet-and-greets.”

 How many pets do you adopt out each year?

-In 2015, the Cheyenne Animal Shelter found homes for more than 2,347 dogs, cats, rabbits, birds and other small animals.
-We are proud to be the state’s oldest and largest pet adoption agency, thanks in large part to our generous sponsors and donors.
+In 2017, the Cheyenne Animal Shelter found homes for more than 2,671 dogs, cats, rabbits, birds and other small animals.
+We are proud to be the state’s oldest and largest pet adoption agency, thanks in no small part to our generous sponsors and donors.